Factored couplings in multi-marginal optimal transport via difference of convex programming: Factored Multi-marginal Optimal Transport

 \subsection{Factored MMOT and its relaxation}

-We start by giving several definitions used in the following parts of the paper. \begin{definition}[Tuple partition] A sequence of tuples $(\mathcal T_m)_{m=1}^M$, with $M \leq N$, is called a \underline{partition} of a $N$-tuple $\mathcal T$ if the tuples $\mathcal T_1, ..., \mathcal T_M$ are nonempty and disjoint, and their concatenation gives $\mathcal T$. \end{definition} Here, we implicitly take into account the order of the tuple, which is not the case for the partition of a set.
-If there exists a tuple in $(\mathcal T_m)_{m=1}^M$ which contains only one element, then we say $(\mathcal T_m)_{m=1}^M$ is \textit{degenerate}.
+We start by giving several definitions used in the following parts of the paper. \begin{definition}[Tuple partition] Given two integers $N \geq M \geq 2$, a sequence of tuples $\mathcal T = (\mathcal T_m)_{m=1}^M$, is called a \underline{tuple partition} of the $N$-tuple $(1,...,N)$ if the tuples $\mathcal T_1, ..., \mathcal T_M$ are nonempty and disjoint, and their concatenation in this order gives $(1,...,N)$. \end{definition} Here, we implicitly take into account the order of the tuple, which is not the case for the partition of the set $[N]$.
+If there exists a tuple in $\mathcal T$ which contains only one element, then we say $\mathcal T$ is \textit{degenerate}.